 Get expert advice on how to train your people to be better Teams users.

 Microsoft Teams chat

-While they are in no way mandatory, you can use emoticons, GIFs, stickers, and memes to lighten up the chat room, so to speak.
+Manage messaging policies in Microsoft Teams and enable users to share emoticons, GIFs, stickers, and memes to lighten up the chat room, so to speak.

 File sharing through chat in Microsoft Teams is great!
 That’s because all of your team’s files are stored in one place—the Files tab:

 At any moment in time, I can go back to my chat with Patty and view our shared files.
 Awesome, right?

 You’re probably wondering where the files are actually stored.
 Well, look no further:

 Any files I share with Patty are stored in my OneDrive for Business, and vice versa.

 The files tab is a great topic to cover after dealing with chat.
 Sharing documents and collaborating on work is a big part of the modern workplace.